-Ringworm, contrary to its name, is a fungus, comparable to athlete's foot.
-It generates infective seeds known as spores, which are highly resilient and difficult to eliminate in the environment.
-Ringworm may infect the skin of all animals, including dogs.
-Today, our Gainesville vets discuss ringworm in dogs and what it looks like.
+Ringworm is actually a fungus like athlete's foot.
+It generates infective seeds known as spores, which are highly resilient.
+Ringworm can infect the skin of all animals, including dogs.
+Today, our Gainesville vets discuss.

 Ringworm and Dogs